-The academic year is divided in two semesters.
-Each semester includes time for studies, time for individual studies and exams and holidays (Academic Calendar).
+The academic year is divided into two semesters.
+Each semester includes time for in-class-studies, individual studies and exams and holidays (Academic Calendar).

 Teaching System and Evaluation

-Students can expect more or less equal "mix" of theoretical lectures, seminars and practical work from most study programmes.
-Although in some cases a permanent evaluation process may operate, the majority of the material learnt is assessed at the end of the term/year in the course of written and oral examinations for each of the attended lectures and seminars.
+Students can expect more or less of an equal "mix" of theoretical lectures, seminars and practical work from most of the study programmes.
+Although in some cases a continuous assesment may be in place, the majority of the material studied is assessed at the end of the term/year in a form of written and oral examinations for each of the attended lectures and seminars.
 Up to six oral or written examinations are usually held at the end of each semester during the three-week examination period.
 Students are examined by a single examiner or by an examination board.
-Candidates who fail in a course (term) examination can generally try to take it repeatedly during the examination period or afterwards.
-If the student is successful in all the examinations of the examination period, he/she is allowed to continue with the next term.
+Candidates who fail a course (term) examination can generally retake it during the examination period or afterwards.
+If the student is successful in all the examinations of the examination period, they are allowed to continue with the next term.

 Depending on the period of their stay, foreign students may participate in this assessment process alongside with the regular LLU students, or a different formula will be planned for them by the LLU professors.
 At any rate, their LLU grades will fully count towards the result of their study at home.

-Latvia University of Life Sciences and Technologies has a ten - point grading system, where 10 is the maximum and 4 is the pass mark.
+Latvia University of Life Sciences and Technologies has a ten - point grading system, where 10 is the maximum and 4 is the passing grade.
 The explanation of the grading system and approximate comparison to ECTS grades are given bellow:

-Students participating in any exchange program will receive full credits for all academic work successfully carried out at LLU and will be able to transfer these academic credits on the bases of a formal agreement between LLU and home university.
+Students participating in any exchange program will receive full credits for all the academic work successfully carried out at LLU and will be able to transfer these academic credits on the basis of a formal agreement between LLU and their home university.

 To make the higher education comparable LLU uses the ETCS system.